-The proposed Marmora Pumped Storage Project is looking to convert Marmora’s former open-pit iron ore mine into a 400-MW clean energy asset – a first-of-its-kind project for Canada.
+The proposed Marmora Clean Energy Hub Project is looking to convert Marmora’s former open-pit iron ore mine into a 400-MW clean energy asset – a first-of-its-kind project for Canada.
 The inactive site has the potential to become a source of clean energy that not only creates the electricity we need, but serves as an economic engine supporting skills training, tourism and the local business community.

 Did you know?
 The mine pit, which reaches a depth of more than 200 metres below ground level, was created for mining operations in the mid-20th century.
 Since mining operations ceased in the late 1970s, the pit has filled with a combination of rain and ground water.
 The proposed Marmora Project would recirculate this water between two reservoirs to generate electricity using a closed-loop design.
 This approach avoids drawing water from nearby waterways and lakes, eliminating impacts to fisheries and waterway levels.

 If constructed, the project would interconnect with major transmission infrastructure in eastern Ontario fewer than 8 kilometres away, allowing flexible east-west bi-directional power flow.
 This allows for adequate load capacity, and is easily accessible for workers, equipment and supplies.

 Unlike other energy technologies requiring upgrades or replacement every few decades, the proposed Marmora Clean Energy Hub Project has an operational life span of more than 90 years.
 With a low operating cost and the ability to supply electricity on-demand, this GHG-free facility can help Ontario meet future capacity needs and achieve its climate change goal of being net-zero by 2050.

 Surrounding lands on the Marmora property could be developed for community recreational use and tourism throughout the year.
 The creation of naturalized areas for public use could be explored as a potential conservation opportunity in the future.